 If you opt to wear a suit to a black tie-optional event, that’s totally fine.
 To keep up with tuxedos in the same room, you’ll essentially follow a strict, evening wear-driven version of the business professional dress code.

-- Keep your tie muted: A black, navy, deep plum, or deep burgundy tie will work wonderfully.
-Whether you choose a necktie or a bowtie, select a solid color as opposed to one with a pattern.
+When choosing something for black tie optional, opt for an understated tie.
+A black, navy, deep plum, or deep burgundy tie will work wonderfully.
+Whether you choose a necktie or a bow tie, select a solid colour as opposed to one with a pattern.